-We are proud of what we’ve been accomplishing in Galapagos and excited about what we aim to accomplish in our new sites —and we couldn’t do any of it alone!
+We are proud of what we’ve been accomplishing in Galapagos, Cuba, and Costa Rica—and we couldn’t do any of it alone!
 That’s why we are grateful to have an array of excellent partners and friends supporting us in various avenues along our journey of sustainable development and conservation at our locations.
 From local institutions, university partners to fellow NGO’s, to the local residents on site, we are proud to introduce our partners and friends!

 Dirección del Parque Nacional Galápagos